What gives you goose bumps? Ghosts, ghouls and goblins aren’t the only things

-send shivers down spines or inspire uneasiness.
-In honour of Halloween, this
+that send shivers down spines or inspire uneasiness.
+In honour of Halloween,

-month we asked our Lowepro Storytellers to capture what “Eerie” means to them.
+this month Lowepro asked their Storytellers to capture what “Eerie” means to us.

 I made these photographs on the grounds of the 12th century Church of St. Nicholas in Wickham, England.
 A few years ago, I purchased a Diana F+ DSLR adaptor for my Nikon F-mount DSLR, along with the Diana+ 55mm Wide-Angle and Diana+ 110mm Telephoto lenses.
 To some, it might seem like blasphemy to attach a $25 piece of plastic to the front of a digital body that costs many thousands of dollars.
 However, to me it provides a whole new way to make creative photography.
 I thoroughly enjoy experimenting with this marriage of hi-fi and lo-fi, and I love the soft, dream-like feel that the Diana lenses give to my digital imagery.

 I have also found that this is a fantastic little combination to bring along with me on holiday.
 So many times I have lugged my huge camera bag on a vacation overseas, filled with two (or more) digital bodies and multiple glass lenses, only to lug the bag all the way back home unopened.
 However, my Nikon DSLR and Diana+ 55mm combo is both lightweight and fun to play with, so I have found myself packing less gear, and bringing out my camera to play more often when I am on holiday.
 And that’s just good for the soul.

 Click here to see all the Lowepro Storytellers’ spooky submissions.